ALAN EZEKOWITZ, MBCHB, D.PHIL., FAAP

-Dr. Ezekowitz received his medical training at the University of Cape Town in South Africa and was awarded a Doctor of Philosophy degree from Oxford University where he also completed a postdoctoral fellowship.
+Dr. Ezekowitz received his medical training at the University of Cape Town in South Africa and was awarded a Doctor of Philosophy degree from Oxford University, where he also completed a postdoctoral fellowship.
 At Children’s Hospital in Boston, he completed a second postdoctoral fellowship in the Division of Hematology and Oncology and his clinical training in pediatrics.
-He was on the staff of the Children’s Hospital of Boston prior to moving to the Massachusetts General Hospital.

 Managing Partner.
 Princeton, NJ Office

 John Clarke has a 30 year record of early-stage venture capital investment success.
 John co-founded Cardinal Partners in 1997 and currently serves as a Managing Partner of the firm.
 John leads Cardinal’s life sciences investment efforts and has had an extraordinary record of success.